alam-ora/oracle-pgx/provision-environment/content_cs.md

 The lab environment for the workshop consists of :

+* Oracle Cloud Infrastructure Compute Service (aka lab VM)
 * Oracle Autonomous Database
 * Oracle Graph Server and Client
-* Apache Zippelin and Graph Viz for visualizations
+* Apache Zippelin and GraphViz for analysis and visualization

 ![](./images/lab-environment.jpg)